4635/starter-hugo-x/content/_index.md

           description: |2-
               Project: Functional neuronal differentiation of injury-induced muscle-derived stem cell-like cells with therapeutic implications

-              * Injured skeletal muscle stem cells (iMuSCs) from TA muscle were isolated using the preplating method
+              * Injured skeletal muscle stem cells (iMuSCs) from TA muscle were isolated using the preplating method.
-              * Performed quantification by qPCR and checked for quality using Agilent TapeStation
-              * Denatured sample and loaded flow cell into cartrage in sequencing instruments (NovaSeq 6000, NextSeq 500, HiSeq 4000/3000, MiSeq500/550, iSeq 100)
-              * De-multiplexed and converted the base-call data to fastq file.
-              * Analyzed data for bulk mRNA-Seq and total RNA-Seq for Bam files, FPKM value, and differential expression comparison using Python and R
-              * Built up Laboratory Information Management System (LIMS) to increase work efficiency and reduce biological errors
+              * Undifferentiated iMuSCs were cultured in the Neural Stem Cell medium to form the neurosphere, confirmed by immunocytochemistry and qPCR on neuronal marker expression.
+              * The iMuSCs in neurogenic differentiation medium could induce mature and functional neural phenotypes, evaluated by whole-cell patch-clamp recording.
+              * Transplantation of iMuSCs into mdx mice (a murine model representing Duchenne Muscular Dystrophy) were harvested for histological and qPCR analysis 1 and 3 weeks after injection.
+              * Transplantation of iMuSCs and iMuSC extract in mdx mice improved neuromuscular junction morphology by more dense aggregates and number of segments of ACHRs.
         - title: Postdoctoral fellowship
           company: The University of Houston
           company_url: ''